ku-mo/1866wiki/docs/10-nap9/14-clerks.md

 - Be a member of a NAP 9 alliance but **not** an R5, Voting Representative, or Council Alternate.
 - Not share an alliance with any sitting Clerk.
 - Have **no penalties** in the last thirty (30) days.
-- Be demonstrably impartial and reliable.
+- Behave reliably with reasonable impartiality.
 - Be literate in Discord usage, including file handling, timestamps, and channel navigation.
 - Be capable of responding promptly during active cases.